OmmprakashMohanty01/giet-btech-mini-project/README.md

 - Document known limitations or areas for improvement in the repository
 - Provide an example use case or demo for users to quickly understand the functionality
 - Use a consistent header formatting throughout the README file

+- Documenting Known Security Vulnerabilities
+- Using Docker for Development and Deployment
+- Following a standardized formatting for commit messages